gt-c/Simple-Discord.js-Command-Handler/README.md

 ### HandleOptions
 Properties:
-- `customPrefix` A string representing the prefix.
-If a function returning a string is supplied, the function is called with the message (the function is also allowed to return a promise resolving to a string).
+- `customPrefix` A string, array, or function value representing the prefix(es) of the bot.
+A function should return a string or array of strings.
+If a database call or some other asynchronous action is required, the function should return a Promise.
 Defaults to `!`.
 - `onError` A function called with the message, the command and the error when a command encounters an error upon being run.
 Defaults to simply logging the command and error.
 - `loadCategories` A boolean option to load the folders inside the commands folder as well.
+Defaults to `true`.
+- `defaultPrefix` A boolean option determining if the default mention prefix is used, e.g `@bot ping`.
 Defaults to `true`.
 - `allowBots` A boolean option on whether or not to allow commands to be triggered by bots.
 Defaults to `false`.
 - `customProps` An object that redefines the property locations of a command, e.g. `{ id: 'name', exec: 'run' }` changes the location of the command id to `command.name` and the command execution to `command.run`.
 You can also use deep properties such as `{ id: 'info.name' }`.
 - `clientOptions` Options to supply directly to the Client instance being created.
 Is not used if the 'token' parameter is supplied.